RetroDECK/ES-DE/CONTRIBUTING.md

 #### v2.2

+* Animated menu elements like switches and tick boxes
 * Simple file browsing component
 * Scrollbar component for the gamelist view which can be used by the themes
 * Background music